Ruan-Xin/100-days-of-code/log.md

 **Today's Progress**: add new field ast type to reduce go through and then test the dql parser.

 **Tomorrow:** test parser and code visitor and ast.

+### Day 5: August 12, 2017

+**Today's Progress**: large change in today,finished the parser test(the select emmm...)
+I have finished the log system from com.alibaba.druid to my pro, and finished some utils, and visitor elements.

+**Tomorrow:** finish the visitor and ast coding and begin test b-tree.